 How to Paint a Room Fast

-A veteran painting contractor shares his secrets on how to paint a room fast, yet producing first-rate results.
-You can easily master these techniques too, and get a professional-looking finish.
+A veteran painting contractor shares secrets on how to paint a room fast and produce first-rate results.

-How to Paint a Room Fast: How to Paint a Room Like a Pro
+How to Paint a Room Fast Like a Pro

 Strain Out the Goobers